LeaHartl/ProcessGlaciers_2023/readme.md

 ---
 AreaVolChange.py:
 * Generates area and volume change for individual glaciers and all time steps, writes to csv.
+USED IN OGGM RUNS!
 * gets list of id numbers of "gone glaciers"

 ---

 VolData_absolute.py :
 * deal with ice thickness raster and prduce various derivatives (ice thickness raster for 2017 based on dif dem 2006 -2017 and absolute ice thickness 2006, clipped rasters, ...)